A range of services to help relieve your pain and manage your symptoms

 Pain Management refers to the management and treatment of both chronic and acute pain.
 The persistence of chronic pain can become a major obstacle in trying to live a normal life, both physically and emotionally.

 Acute pain is something we all experience when we injure ourselves or suffer some form of trauma, such as an operation.
 It is also our bodies’ way of warning us when an underlying disease process may be developing, prompting us to seek help.
-In the vast majority of people, pain settles down as the body’s healing processes take effect or when a disease is brought under control.
+In the vast majority of people, the pain settles down as the body’s healing processes take effect or when a disease is brought under control.
 However, in some individuals the pain persists beyond the usual or expected time; pain that persists for over three to six months is defined as chronic pain.

 Here at Highgate Private Hospital, we are committed to relieving pain and management symptoms. using state-of-the-art diagnostic equipment our consultant pain specialists will analyse your individual condition and needs, with the aim of devising a comprehensive, holistic and individually tailored pain management plan.